zachlewis/mold/README.md

 2. What are the system requirements to run mold?

     Mold is [released for Linux, Mac, and Windows](https://github.com/d3sw/mold/releases).
 It however requires Docker installed on the system.
-That also means for the Windows system, it would require 64bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586 or later) and Microsoft Hyper-V. Please see the details from the [Docker site](https://docs.docker.com/docker-for-windows/)
+That also means for the Windows system, it requires 64bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586 or later) and Microsoft Hyper-V. Please see the details from the [Docker site](https://docs.docker.com/docker-for-windows/)

 3. Where should I run mold?
 Should it be triggered on the CI server or should I run it locally?